electrode-io/electrode/samples/universal-material-ui/README.md

 1. Copy the source from the example into a file `src/client/components/AppBarExampleIconMenu.jsx`
 2. Replace the `Hello Electrode` and the RaisedButton content in `src/client/components/home.jsx` with `<AppBarExampleIconMenu />`;
-3. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.
+3. Watch [webpack-dev-middleware] update your bundle and refresh browser to see changes.
 4. If the AppBar shows up, click on the right menu button, you should see a menu pops up.

 #### [BottomNavigation example]